Cardinals vs. Rangers Player Props Betting Odds

-Bookmakers have set player props for Marcus Semien, Paul Goldschmidt and others when the Texas Rangers host the St. Louis Cardinals at Globe Life Field on Monday at 8:05 PM ET.
+Those looking to place a player prop bet can find odds for Marcus Semien, Paul Goldschmidt and others in the Texas Rangers-St. Louis Cardinals matchup at Globe Life Field on Tuesday at 8:05 PM ET.

 Bet on this matchup or its props with DraftKings!